cpbotha/django-openmrs-db/README.md

 pre-initialised OpenMRS database, and you should be able to access everything via the Django ORM.

+You should be able to interact with a number of the OpenMRS database tables via the Django admin.

 ## Examples

 ### Django settings DATABASES